 • Cambridge University Press and Assessment

 Visiting Scholars applying to find a home in University-owned residential property, please be aware that you will not be eligible for Keyworker housing at Eddington.
 You may apply for other University-owned accommodation, and we will assist if you wish to search the private rental sector.
 In some circumstances you may be considered for Eddington accommodation at the market rent.

 There are specific clauses set down by planning conditions at Eddington which mean that the eligibility criteria are slightly different.
 More information about eligibility at Eddington is available in the section called Living at Eddington (North West Cambridge).

 Members of staff must have a contract of:

-• at least six months remaining on contract with an original minimum contract length of 12 months at the time an offer of a tenancy is made.
+• at least a contract length of 12 months remaining at the time an offer of a tenancy is made.